leodeseine/slavehackbot/README.md

-# slavehackbot
+# Slavehackbot
-Hello, this tool will help you to be rich !
+Hello, this tool will help you to be rich on Slavehack2.

 My favourite use is:
 * Create an account